 A neurosurgeon will decide upon the treatment after determining the location, type, extent and grade of the tumour.
 Other factors that are considered include the age and general health of the child, and the response to particular medicines or treatment.
 In most cases, chemotherapy and radiation are needed along with surgery.
 A team of specialists will decide upon the best possible treatment with minimal side effects.
 Treatment of paediatric brain tumours comprise of:

 Most cases of childhood brain tumour require surgery.
 It may also be needed for biopsy where a sample of the tissue is removed for detailed study.
 The neurosurgeon may suggest surgery to get rid of as much of the affected tissue as it is safely possible, to reduce the intracranial pressure in the brain.
 The location plays a key role.
 For example, if the tumour is diffused in the brainstem, it becomes very difficult to remove it completely.
 In such cases, the option of partial surgery may be explored.

 2. Radiation Therapy

-Radiation therapy involves destroying or shrinking of affected tissues by using high-energy rays.
-This therapy is used cautiously as the brains of the children are still in the developing stage and it may have long lasting side effects like strokes, seizures, delayed or contained development.
+Radiation therapy involves destroying or shrinking affected tissues by using high-energy rays.
+This therapy is used cautiously as the brains of the children are still in the developing stage and it may have long-lasting side effects like strokes, seizures, delayed or contained development.